LibbyWin/Spyras_01/README.md

 <br>
 - All the social media are able to view when clicking on the icons within the footer bar.
 These will open within a new tab to allow the view to keep position on the original website.
 This was done by adding ‘target=“_blank”’.
 All links have been tested and work as intended.
 <br>
-- This site has been tested on multiple devices (iphone X,8,7,6,5/SE, Samsung devices and a 5K monitor) and browsers (Safari, Chrome and internet Explorer) to ensure compatibility and responsiveness.
+- This site has been tested on multiple devices (Iphone X,8,7,6,5/SE, Samsung devices and a 5K IMac Pro 5120x2880px) and browsers (Safari and Chrome) to ensure compatibility and responsiveness.
 During the testing, I realised that the navigation bar seemed to be located behind my first image which needed altering by adding ‘z-index: 1;’ to the .navbar.